twebber03/PolishRecipes/weekly-notes/Mar14Meeting.md

   - Thomas is responsible for back-end
   - Oli is responsible for front-end
   - Angela will oversee project management logistics.
   - Angela will jump in and assist either Thomas or Oli when needed.
-Each team member has contributed at least once on GitHub since the last FGP check-in.‬‭
+- Each team member has contributed at least once on GitHub since the last FGP check-in.
+   - Ang -- meeting notes
+   - Thomas -- draft google doc
+   - Oli -- design

 **‭<ins>Full Stack Application‬ Idea & Scope</ins>‬**
 - Idea solves a real problem that contributes positively to society and the community.‬‭